werkaaa/Evolution_Simulator/README.md

 ### Remarks:
 * Red frame means that the animal is selected.
 If there are more than one animals on the field, the animal with greater energy gets selected.
 * Blue frame means that the animal has a dominant genome.
-* In the parameters.json file it can be specified, if two maps will be displayed, by seting secondMap parameter to True/False
+* In the parameters.json file it can be specified, if two maps will be displayed, by seting *secondMap* parameter to True/False.
 * The more energy animal has, the more orange it is.
 When in dies, it gets totally white.